-New Federal Guidelines for BRCA Testing: Should You Be Screened?
+New Recommendations for BRCA Testing: Should You Be Screened?

 Eager to learn about her family tree, Dorothy Pomerantz sent a saliva sample to an online testing company last summer.
 To her "utter shock," the results revealed that she has a gene mutation called BRCA1, which greatly increases her risk for breast and ovarian cancer.

 Despite the challenges of dealing with the genetic information and its aftermath, she said she is grateful that she learned about the mutation before cancer struck.

 "I was able to be proactive and take steps that will help me stay healthy for many years to come," said the journalist, 48, who subsequently underwent preventive surgeries to remove her breasts and ovaries.

 More women than ever are being encouraged to undergo screening for BRCA gene mutations, based on newly announced U.S. Preventive Services Task Force recommendations.
 The task force, an independent, volunteer body of experts in primary and preventive medicine, recommended that two groups of women -- women of Ashkenazie Jewish descent and women who have been diagnosed with breast, ovarian or tubal cancer in the past and who have completed treatment -- should undergo a medical risk assessment to see if they should have genetic counseling.
 If indicated, counseling would be followed by genetic testing.

 The previous task force recommendations, issued in 2013, called for screening only women who have a family history of breast, ovarian, tubal or peritoneal cancer.